AndreinaSoto/AndreinaSoto.github.io/_pages/publichistory.md

 ---
 While my research has centered on Latin America, I consider myself a public historian since our discipline cannot subsist without serving the general public and local institutions.

-Aside from my work in Neogranadina, where we often push forward these goals by helping Latin American institutions, I have worked with other organizations developing educational materials, technical documentations, research essays, and digital resources.
+I have worked with different organizations developing educational materials, technical documentations, research essays, and digital resources.
 These institutions include the Santa Barbara Mission and Archive-Library, the Santa Barbara County Genealogical Society, and the Historical Society of Pennsylvania.

 **Publications and online resources**